hackle/blog-rust/raw/go-lang-error-handling.md

-Let me be honest - I am not the biggest fan of Go and wouldn't want to use it for my pet project.
-However, there are a few things that I quite like about Go or how it's used, driven by conventions and the community.
-So, I will write about these goodies in a miniseries.
-We'll start off with the simplest but maybe also the most controversial - error handling.
+Let me be honest - I am not the biggest fan of Go and I possibly wouldn't choose it for my pet project.
+However, it doesn't mean I dislike everything about it.
+On the contrary, there are a few things that I like very much about Go or how it's used, driven by conventions and the community.
+So, I'll start off a miniseries with the simplest but maybe also the most controversial topic - error handling, summed up eloquently with this code example,

 ```go
 result, err := foo()